cerna/dh-cmake/README.md

 graph propagated into the output packages.
 The `cpack` sequence takes advantage of the new "CPack External" generator available in CMake 3.13.

-`--with cpack` adds three new commands to the Debhelper `install` sequence:
+`dh-sequence-cpack` adds three new commands to the Debhelper `install`
+sequence:

 * `dh_cpack_generate`
 * `dh_cpack_substvars`